aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/dv-cert-no-ocsp-staple-firefox-waterfall-small.png" width="530" height="199" alt="DV Certificate Without OCSP Staple - Firefox - Waterfall Chart">
 </a>

-<small>Click the image to navigate to the full WebPageTest results</small>
+<small class="graymedium">Click the image to navigate to the full WebPageTest results</small>

 Aha!
 Firefox sends a request for `http://ocsp2.globalsign.com/gsorganizationvalsha2g2`.
 This is the browser checking revocation status of the certificate with GlobalSign.